ShashankRaoCoding/A-Pythonic-Crash-Course/README.md

-# This is a simple website built by Shashank Rao for personal projects
+# This is a simple website built by Shashank Rao